Beep app version 2

 By clicking on the magnifying glass icon , you can see the data of the past inspections side by side, with the most recent being shown first.
 The most recent inspection data are on the left.
 You can scroll to the right to see older inspections.
 On some mobile phones you can best scroll on the horizontal bar with dates.
 The arrows at the top right can be used to open the overviews of the previous and next hive.
 And with the + button you can enter a new inspection.

 At the bottom of your inspection you can enter a reminder text and date.
-You can use this for, for example, the date that your socket caps will break, or will give the people more space or carry out the next inspection.
-The text of this memory will be visible on the overview of beehives.
-In addition, it is possible to add the memory of your digital agenda.
+You can use this for example to plan when you need to check queen cells.
+The text of this reminder will be visible on the overview of beehives.
+In addition, it is possible to add the reminder to your digital agenda.
 You do this by entering both the reminder text and the date.
 After saving the inspection you have an option on the overview of inspection data called 'Set in your calendar' (see image above).
 If you click on it, you get these digital calendar options: iCalendar, Google calendar, Outlook, Yahoo!
 Calendar and Microsoft Calendar.
 Choose the calendar you use and follow the steps to put the reminder in your calendar.
 If you use this button on a desktop or laptop computer, it may be that a file is being downloaded, then you can open it to put the appointment in your calendar.
-The memory is put in your diary as a new appointment, after which you can adjust the exact time yourself.
+The reminder is put in your diary as a new appointment, after which you can adjust the exact time yourself.

-If you move a hive to another bee stand, you can also adjust it in Beep.
-The bee position where the hive (s) are moved to has to be created first.
-Then you can change the data of the hive by clicking on the image of the hive.
+If you move a hive to another apiary, you can also adjust it in Beep.
+The apiary where the hive (s) are moved to has to be created first.
+You can change this by clicking on the image of the hive.
 Then click on the selection list under 'Location' to link the hive to another apiary.
-Click on 'Save and return' and the hive is now moved to the new bees.
+Click on 'Save and return' and the hive is now moved to the new apiary.

 You can also use the above method to archive hives and associated inspections.
 Create a new apiary with for example the name 'Archive'.
-A new hive must contain at least one beehive to create it, but you can remove it again.
+A new apiary must contain at least one beehive to create it, which you can removeif needed by clicking on the hive.
 Now use the move steps as described above to archive inactive hives and historical hive cards so that you can consult this information in the future if necessary.